watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    > **Note: If the deployment completes quickly, you may not see the deployment Waiting states in the dashboard as described in the following steps**.

-4. From the Replica Set view for the API, you'll see it is now deploying and that there is one healthy instance and one pending instance.
+4. From the Replica Set view for the API, you will see it is now deploying and that there is one healthy instance and one pending instance.

    ![Replica Sets is selected under Workloads in the navigation menu on the left, and at right, Pods status: 1 pending, 1 running is highlighted.
 Below that, a red arrow points at the API deployment in the Pods box.](media/image117.png)